Common Core Standards: Math

 While you don't have to teach them the distance formula just yet, introducing them to the distance formula could be really useful, not to mention a fun and challenging glimpse into the future.
 (Now, that would be witchcraft.)

-- Coordinate Plane: Find the Distance between Two Points
+- Finding the Distance Between Two Points